 Plastic Salad Containers

-Cut a few holes in the lid for ventilation and check it often to make sure seedlings don’t succumb to the dreaded “dampening off”, a fungal infection that kills the seedling.
+Cut a few holes in the lid for ventilation and check it often to make sure seedlings don’t succumb to the dreaded “damping off,” a fungal infection that kills the seedling.
 You can either set all your little homemade containers in these or line the bottom with soil and plant directly.

 That’s my list.
-Are there more?
-Please comment if there are others out there that you have used and loved or hated.
-What it really comes down to is personal preference.
+As you can see, making your own seed starting trays can be quite rewarding!
+Please comment if there are other starter trays out there that you have used and loved or hated.
+What it really comes down to is a personal preference.

-I’ve tried many ways and I have my favourite, trusted, old standby seed-starting methodology, but you will have to wait for Part 2 for that one.

-Speaking of it, stay tuned for Seed Starting Containers: The Real Dirt – Part 2 where I’ll write up the pros and cons on the store-bought seed starters out there: peat pellets, fiber pots, and more.
+I’ve tried many ways and I have my favorite, trusted, old standby seed-starting methodology, but you will find that in Part 2 of this series.
+Check out Seed Starting Containers: The Real Dirt – Part 2 where I write up the pros and cons of the store-bought seed starters out there: peat pellets, fiber pots, and more.